conda/infrastructure/ISSUE_SORTING.md

 This is a duplicate of <b>[link to primary issue]</b>; please feel free to continue the discussion there.
 </pre>

+> **Warning**
-> :warning: Apply the https://github.com/conda/infra/labels/duplicate label to the issue being closed and https://github.com/conda/infra/labels/duplicate%3A%3Aprimary to the original issue.
+> Apply the https://github.com/conda/infra/labels/duplicate label to the issue being closed and https://github.com/conda/infra/labels/duplicate%3A%3Aprimary to the original issue.

 </details>